wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/adding-test-cases.md

 # Adding test cases

 ## Add your own test case to the Kubernetes Pipeline

-This document assumes that you have completed the instructions in the following pages.
+This guide demonstrates how you can add test cases.Further, the guide assumes that you have completed the instructions in the following pages.

 1. [Quick Start Guide](/setup/deployment/k8s-pipeline/quick-start-guide/)